|

 - Gauge

-Gauge refers to the thickness
+Gauge refers to the

-of steel.
+thickness of steel.
 The higher the number, the thinner the steel.

 - Hinges

-Hinges are used to connect the
+Hinges are used to

-track and onto the horizontal track.
+the vertical track and onto the horizontal track.

 - Horizontal track

-The horizontal track
+The horizontal

-reaches its fully-open position.
+it reaches its fully-open position.

 - Insulation

-The insulation in a garage
+The insulation in a

 - Jamb seal